What is Leisure Education?

 Schedule & Schools

 All programs are offered from mid-September to May.
-A schedule is predetermined by NSSRA Recreation Specialists and NSSED teachers prior to the beginning of each school year.
+A schedule is determined by NSSRA Recreation Specialists and NSSED teachers prior to the beginning of each school year.

 The fee for providing NSSRA’s Leisure Education program in each class is $4 per student with a minimum of six students.